-- No new confirmed cases were reported today (10 April 2020). - Cumulatively, 16 confirmed cases have been reported in the country, to date. - Supervised quarantine for all Namibians arriving from other countries for 14 days is ongoing. - Partial lockdown of Erongo and Khomas regions took effect on 28 March 2020 till 16 April 2020. - Borders have been closed except for essential/critical services and humanitarian support to the response. - o All others prevention measures are applicable to the entire country
+- No new confirmed case was reported in the last 7 days (5-11 April 2020). - Cumulatively, 16 confirmed cases have been reported in the country, to date. - Three confirmed cases have recovered and discharged - Supervised quarantine for all Namibians arriving from other countries for 14 days is ongoing. - Partial lockdown of Erongo and Khomas regions took effect on 28 March 2020 till 16 April 2020. - Borders have been closed except for essential/critical services and humanitarian support to the response. - o All others prevention measures are applicable to the entire country